 Just plug in or pair your headphones, put your record on the platter, and press start.

-What’s The Verdict? – Should You Make The Investment?
+What’s The Final Verdict? – Should You Make The Investment?

 I would highly recommend this to you if you have never owned a turntable, or are looking for an affordable upgrade to your current setup.
 The Audio Technica LB0BT wireless turntable would be a great addition to your audio setup.
 It’s easy to use, doesn’t take much previous knowledge to setup, (other than what you’ve learned here) and plays vinyl over a wireless connection.